Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

-When company assets are provided to employees for their personal use, there are certain tax implications which business owners need to be aware of.
+When company assets are provided to employees for personal use, there are certain tax implications which business owners should be aware of.
 If your limited company provides an asset to your employee, this known as a benefit in kind which attracts additional Class 1A National Insurance for the limited company.

-The value of this benefit in kind is calculated as whichever is greater out of:
+The value of this benefit in kind is calculated as whichever is a greater value of:

-•The annual value of the benefit itself (20 per cent of the market value of the item when it was first purchased)
+•The annual value of the benefit itself (20% of the market value of the item when it was first purchased)

-- Any hire charges or annual rental fees that the company pays for the item
+•Any hire changes or annual rental fees that the company pays for the item

 Added to this is the sum of any running costs associated with maintaining the asset and keeping it available to the employee over the course of the year.

-The company would also be liable for paying Employers National Insurance at a rate of 13.8 per cent on the total benefit in kind, as declared on the P11D form.
-This payment would be due by the 22nd of July after the tax year ends.
+The limited company would also be liable for paying Employers National Insurance at a rate of 13.8% on the total benefit in kind, as declared on the P11D form.
+This payment would be due on 22nd July after the tax year ends.

 It is important to ensure that the invoice for the purchase of the item itself must be made out in the name of the company and the payments should be made from the business bank account.
 It may be worth considering business insurance to ensure that the asset is covered when it is in the care of the employee unless it is covered by the employees own home insurance.